What is metastatic prostate cancer?

 Metastatic prostate cancer is when prostate cancer cells have spread to other parts of your body, away from the prostate gland.
 It is also known as advanced or secondary prostate cancer.

-Your cancer may be advanced when it is first diagnosed, or your cancer may have come back or spread some time after your first diagnosis.
+Your cancer may be advanced when it is first diagnosed, or it may have come back or spread some time after your first diagnosis.

 Where in the body does prostate cancer spread?

-The cancer is still prostate cancer, even if it is found in other parts of your body.
+The metastatic cancer is made up of prostate cancer cells, even if it is found in other parts of your body.
 It will be treated with prostate cancer treatments.

 We use the term ‘man / men’ in our prostate cancer information but we understand that not everyone who has a prostate gland identifies as a man.

 It doesn’t matter who you are or where you come from, we are here for you.
 For confidential advice, information and support, contact our Support Line on Freephone 1800 200 700.